kcaisley/frida/docs/usage.md

 uv run python -m flow.adc.sim frida65a_noise_vs_rate
 ```

-Use the corresponding `_netlists` target to generate every deck without
+Use the corresponding `_check` target for a short, noise-free Spectre run with
-simulation, or the `_noise_smoke` target to run one short case without
-transient noise.
+circuit checks and AHDL linting.
 Results are written below a fresh
-`build/sim/adc/<YYYYMMDD_HHMMSS>/`; omitting the target lists all choices.
+`build/sim/adc/<target>/<YYYYMMDD_HHMMSS>/`; omitting the target lists all
+choices.

 ## Environment setup